promotedai/promoted-java-delivery-client/README.md

 Follow the auth and gpg instructions on [sonatype.org](https://central.sonatype.org/publish/publish-maven/).
 Dan wasn't able to get the `maven-release-plugin` to work.

 1. Create a SNAPSHOT release.
-- Update the version for a SNAPSHOT or non-SNAPSHOT release: `mvn versions:set -DnewVersion=x.y.z`
+- Update the version for a SNAPSHOT or non-SNAPSHOT release: `mvn versions:set -DnewVersion=x.y.z-SNAPSHOT`.
-- Sign: `mvn clean verify -P release -Dgpg.keyname=0x<EIGHT HEX DIGITS OF YOUR GPG KEY>`
+- Sign: `mvn clean verify -P release -Dgpg.keyname=0x<EIGHT HEX DIGITS OF YOUR GPG KEY>`.
+For the GPG Key, use this command to get the hex version: `gpg --list-signatures --keyid-format 0xshort`.
+It's fine to create a new GPG key if needed.
-- Deploy to Sonatype: `mvn deploy -P release -Dgpg.keyname=0x<EIGHT HEX DIGITS OF YOUR GPG KEY>`
+- Deploy to Sonatype: `mvn deploy -P release -Dgpg.keyname=0x<EIGHT HEX DIGITS OF YOUR GPG KEY>`.
 - Verify the release looks correct in [Sonatype](https://s01.oss.sonatype.org/#view-repositories;staging~browsestorage)

 2. Create a non-SNAPSHOT.
 - Follow similar steps to 1.
+Change to `mvn versions:set -DnewVersion=x.y.z`
-- View the "staging" repo at https://s01.oss.sonatype.org/#view-repositories;staging~browsestorage and release it when ready.
+- Go to [Sonatype](https://s01.oss.sonatype.org/#view-repositories;staging~browsestorage).
+In the left nav, click on "Staging Repositories" under "Build Promotion" section.
+Use "Close" and "Release" steps for deploying.
 There can be delay in the staging repository showing up in the list.
-Also click "Refresh".- Send a PR for the updated `pom.xml` file.
+Also click "Refresh".
-- After a release, it's useful to update the POM for a snapshot version for the next release and merge that.
+- Send a PR for the updated `pom.xml` file to the next patched SNAPSHOT version.
+This can be a little misleading and confusing if the next release is not a patch change.